hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### `.playback`

-Auxio's playback system is somewhat unorthodox, as it avoids a lot of the built-in android code in favor of a more understandable and controllable system.
+Bugloos-Player playback system is somewhat unorthodox, as it avoids a lot of the built-in android code in favor of a more understandable and controllable system.
 Its structured around a couple of objects, the connections being highlighted in this diagram.

 ```
     Playback UIs    Queue UI    PlaybackService